Rachael aims to offer affordable equestrian services across the East Midlands, all charges are displayed below.

-Payment is required at the time of treatment in cash, or via card machine.
+Payment is required at the time in cash, or via card machine.

 NO CHEQUES will be accepted.
 No paypal or bank transfer will we accepted.

 Any appointment cancelled with less than 24hours notice will be charged at 75% of the full cost of the session booked.
-This includes failure to be present at the agreed time and location, and failure to inform of any change in circumstances related to treatment.
+This includes failure to be present at the agreed time and location, and failure to inform of any change in circumstances related to the session.

 Terms and Conditions.